Skip to Content

 Nobody live in a hallway, but we pass by very often… and each time I cross it I am very happy to have redone the space and to have it modernized.

-There are still things to do,of course, the brown floor is quite ugly.
+There are still things to do, of course, the brown floor is quite ugly.
 I don’t know if we will ever change it, but I plan to put a runner rug or a vinyl mat.

-The door will probably be changed soon to improve the insulation.
+The front door will probably be changed soon to improve the insulation.
 I’m thinking of choosing a model with a window to bring in more light.

 I share more pictures below.